-Powerful during the Spring and Autumns period, Jin was gradually weakened as the vassal nobility gained power at the expense of the ruling family.
-By the late sixth century the Jin Dukes had become nothing more than symbols, with the real power being held by feudal clans.
-In 386 BC the leaders of the surviving clans - Zhao, Han and Wei - officially deposed the last Duke of Jin and split his territoy between them.
-Zhao, Han and Wei are occasionally referred to as the "three Jins" (三晋) in historical texts.
+Powerful during the Spring and Autumn period, Jin was gradually weakened as the vassal nobility gained power at the expense of the ruling family.
+By the late sixth century the Duke of Jin was little more than a cypher, with the real power being held by feudal clans.
+In 386 BC the leaders of the surviving clans - Zhao, Han and Wei - officially deposed the last Duke of Jin and split his territory between them.
+Zhao, Han and Wei are occasionally referred to as the "three Jins" (三晋).

 See: 楚 Chu.

-Ju began its existence as a Dongyi barbarian state in Shandong, but fell victim to the ongoing conflicts between Chu, Lu and Qi, being captured by Chu in 431 BC, before being occupied by Qi.
+Ju was founded by the Dongyi people in Shandong, but fell victim to the ongoing conflicts between Chu, Lu and Qi, being captured by Chu in 431 BC, before being occupied by Qi.
 It later become an important military stronghold for Qi.

 See: 魏 Wei

 Situated in the far East of China on the Shandong Peninsula, Qi was the last of the seven states to be conquered by Qin.
 The original rulers, the House of Jiang, had been overthrown and replaced by the Tian clan in the early fifth century BC.
-The rule of the Tian family was eventually accepted, though even generations later they retained something of a reputation as nouveau riche upstarts.
 Qi was the source, both direct and indirect of much of the new scholarship that emerged during the era, after the Tian family founded the Jixia Academy to bolster its own prestige, and the model was later copied by competing states.

-The Rong were non-Chinese peoples living West of Qin, possibly related to modern Burmese ethnicities.
-They enjoyed a similar relationship with Qin to the Northern steppe nomads, engaging in commerce, war, alliances and diplomacy, often simultaneously.
+The Rong were non-Huaxia peoples living West of Qin, possibly related to the inhabitants of modern Myanmar.
+They enjoyed a similar relationship with Qin to that of the Northern steppe nomads, engaging in commerce, war, alliances and diplomacy, often simultaneously.

 Teng was a small state covering the area now occupied by Tengzhou in Shandong.
 It was a vassal of Lu and the home of Mozi.
-It was conquered by Yue and then reestablished by members of its former nobility, before being annexed by Song in 297 BC.
+It was conquered by Yue and then reestablished by members of its former nobility, before being annexed once and for all by Song in 297 BC.

 Smaller, older and further North than Wei, Wey declined throughout the Warring States era, its rulers preoccupied with family in-fighting.
-The ruling family progressively surrendered their lands and titles, becoming absorbed to a large degree by Zhao.
-The country is memorable for having produced and subsequently so frustrated Shang Yang that he abandoned Wey for Qin, contributing heavily to its rise.
+The ruling family progressively surrendered their lands and titles, with much of its land being absorbed by Zhao.
+The country is memorable for having produced and subsequently so frustrated Shang Yang that he left for Wei and then Qin, contributing heavily to the rise of the latter.

-Founded by a younger branch of the Zhou royal family, Wu was a sizeable state on the Eastern coast during the Spring and Autumn period, covering the area that is now Shanghai.
+Supposedly founded by a younger branch of the Zhou royal family, Wu was a sizeable state on the Eastern coast during the Spring and Autumn period, covering the area that is now Shanghai.
+It was culturally distinct from the Huaxia states, with its inhabitants most likely being of Austronesian stock.
 It enjoyed long-running conflicts with its neighbours Chu and Yue, during which it employed Sun Tzu, among others.
 It was wiped out by Yue in 473 BC.

 A confederation of nomadic tribes whose territory covered much of Southern Siberia, possibly belonging to the same cultural group as the Huns or Scythians.
 They enjoyed mixed relations with the Chinese world to the South, engaging in sporadic conflict as well as continuous trade and occasional marriage diplomacy.
 The confederation grew more politically organised over time, particularly after Qin began to conquer their Southern territories.

-A Southern barbarian tribe of the Baiyue ethnicity based around modern Zhejiang.
-Their land was eventually conquered by the Qin Dynasty and became Chinese territory.
+A southern tribe of the Baiyue ethnicity based around modern Zhejiang.
+Their land was eventually conquered by the Qin Dynasty.

-This state to the Northwest of Qin may have had Chinese origins somewhere in the distant past, but had become assimilated to the barbarians by the time of the Stratagems.
-Having agriculture, cities and kings, they were more settled than many of the tribes in the area, and had regular relations with Qin, even interfering in Qin politics from time to time.
+This state to the northwest of Qin may have had Huaxia origins somewhere in the distant past, but had become assimilated with the tribes that surrounded it by the time of the Stratagems.
+It had regular relations with Qin and its leadership intervened in Qin politics from time to time.
 Qin destroyed Yiqu in 272 or 271 BC.

 A small vassal state in the Spring and Autumn period, it was annexed by Jin and the ruling family continued as vassals of Han.
 Their stronghold was near modern Jiaozuo, in Henan.